Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Warrimoo has 42 active public transport stops, serving a mix of train and bus routes.
-These stops are serviced by 42 individual routes, collectively providing 1,076 weekly passenger trips.
-The average distance from residents to the nearest transport stop is 210 meters, indicating good accessibility.
+Warrimoo has 41 active public transport stops offering a mix of train and bus services.
+These stops are served by 42 individual routes, providing a total of 1,076 weekly passenger trips.
+The average distance to the nearest transport stop for residents is 210 meters, indicating good accessibility.
+As a predominantly residential area, most commuters travel outward.
+Car remains the primary mode of transport at 91%, with train usage at 6%.
+Vehicle ownership averages 1.7 per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport